chairfull/GodotRichTextLabel2/README.md

 # Changes
 - 1.2
+	- Added auto styling of decimal numbers:
+		- `autostyle_numbers_pad_decimals` Enable?
+		- `autostyle_numbers_decimals` Number of decimals.
-	- Added 2 new effects:
+	- Added 4 new effects:
 		- `[curspull]` shows how to animate based on cursor position.
 		- `[wack]` randomly scales and rotates characters.
 		- `[beat]` pulses it's scale and color every second.
+		- `[secret]` hides characters unless cursor is nearbye.
 	- Animation
-		- Added 2 new animations:
+		- Added 3 new animations:
 			- `[fromcursor]` which transitions letters to and from cursor position.
 			- `[growin]` scales characters in, overshooting, then scaling to proper size.
 			- `[offin]` moves characters in from an left offset.